U. of Mich. (1890) George Jewett (center)

 American College football is in the air, and Black involvement at the collegiate level is rich with historical tradition.

-It is a fact that Historically, Black Colleges and Universities (HBCUs) were, for many years, the essence of Black college football.
+It is a fact that historically, Black colleges and universities (HBCUs) have been the essence of Black college football for many years.
 Black football players were not welcome on white campuses until the late 1950s and 1960s in the Deep South, although there were a few exceptions to this 'Whites Only' rule.
 William Henry Lewis and William Tecumseh played and excelled at Amherst and Harvard in late 1889.
 Also, George Jewett was the starting fullback at the University of Michigan in 1890.

 The first Black college football game occurred in North Carolina in 1892 when Biddle College defeated Livingston College.
 By the turn of the last century, several major school rivalries had developed, including Virginia Union v.
 Virginia State, Tuskegee v.
 Talladega, and Fisk v.
 Meharry.
 In the 1920s, Tuskegee had the most dominant Black college program.
 In the 1930s, Morgan State was the nation's premier Black college football power.
 Racism continued segregating black players from whites in America throughout the 1940s and 1950s.
 Several Black players managed to continue breaking racial barriers.
 Willie Thrower (Michigan State University) was the first Black quarterback in the Big Ten Conference.